-To lock the trigger switch, press the lock-off button as shown in Figure 3.
-Always lock the trigger switch (A) when carrying or storing the tool to eliminate unintentional starting.
-The lock-off button is colored red to indicate when the switch is in its unlocked position.
+To lock the trigger switch (A), press the lock-off button as shown in Figure 3.
+When the lock-off button is depressed to the lock icon, the tool is locked.
+Always lock the trigger switch when carrying or storing the tool to eliminate unintentional starting.